 |February 28||Applications due|

 |March 1||Iniate sending of invitations to join the program|

 |Mid-March through Mid-May||Conversations with mentors on potential projects, reading of relevant literature|

 |May 21–May 25||Orientation week and program social events|

 |May 29–July 20||Research, journal club and weekly meetings|

 |June 25||Meeting with graduate students about attending graduate school|

 |July 4||Independence Day Outing|

-Students will be housed in dormitory rooms with a roommate and will have a meal plan at the cafeteria (all expenses covered by the REU program).
+Students will be provided with on-campus housing in dormitory rooms with a roommate.
+A cafeteria meal plan is also included.
 Students will need to bring linens and clothing appropriate for outdoor field work (further details will be available upon acceptance to the program).
-If a student brings a car, free parking is available next to the dorm.
+Free parking is available next to the dorm.